-- a) the development shall consist of a mix of residential and commercial uses; - b) the tower portion of the development shall consist of a maximum of 22 storeys, located above a 2-storey podium; - c) the development shall be limited to 102 residential units located within the tower portion of the building; - d) a minimum of 43% of the units within the building contain 2 or more bedrooms and are a minimum of 75 square metres in size;
+- a) the development shall consist of a mix of residential and commercial uses; - b) the tower portion of the development shall consist of a maximum of 22 storeys, located above a 2-storey podium; - c) the development shall be limited to 102 residential units located within the tower portion of the building; - d) a minimum of 43% of the units within the building contain 2 or more bedrooms and are a minimum of 75 square metres in size; - e) land uses located at the ground floor of the development, and fronting on Robie Street, shall be primarily commercial in nature to maximize street-level activity;

-- e) land uses located at the ground floor of the development, and fronting on Robie Street, shall be primarily commercial in nature to maximize street-level activity; - the building shall comply with the following massing and height requirements: - i. an overall height of 85 metres, inclusive of all mechanical spaces, penthouses, and other structures, - ii. the development provides a continuous 2-storey streetwall podium with a maximum height of 11 metres for the majority of the Robie Street elevation, - iii. the building has a minimum streetwall setback of 1.5 metres inclusive of stairs, ramps, or other access points, - iv. all portions of the building are setback a minimum of 6 metres from the rear property line, - v. any portion of the building above the podium does not exceed depth and width of 23 metres, and - vi. all floors above the podium do not exceed a floor area of 523 square metres per floor; - the development shall comply with the Pedestrian Wind Impact Assessment Protocol and Performance Standards in Appendix 1 of the Land Use By-law;
+- the building shall comply with the following massing and f) height requirements: - i. an overall height of 85 metres, inclusive of all mechanical spaces, penthouses, and other structures; - ii. the development provides a continuous 2-storey streetwall podium with a maximum height of 11 metres for the majority of the Robie Street elevation; - iii. the ground floor of the building is setback a minimum of 1.5 metres from the front property line, inclusive of stairs, ramps, or other access points; - iv. the building is setback a minimum of 6 metres from the rear property line from ground to a height of 6.2 metres, and above a height of 26 metres, and further no portion of the building may be closer than 4.5 metres to the rear property line; - v. any portion of the building above a height of 26 metres does not exceed depth and width of 23 metres; and - vi. all floors above a height of 26 metres do not exceed a floor area of 523 square metres per floor, and all other floors above the podium do not exceed a floor area of 676 square metres;

-- h) the external design of the building shall provide visual architectural interest; - the size and visual impact of utility features such as garage doors, service entries, and storage areas shall be minimized, and other features such as mechanical equipment or similar shall be concealed; - j) adequate supply of vehicular parking and bicycle parking shall be provided; - k) accessible and usable on-site amenity space shall be provided of a size and type adequate for the occupants of the development; - 1) the development shall include a landscaping plan; - m) suitable on-site solid waste facilities shall be provided and internalized within the building; - n) the sewer and water servicing capacity for the development shall be deemed adequate; and - o) that incentive or bonus zoning is provided in accordance with Part XII of the Land Use By-law.
+- g) the development shall comply with the Pedestrian Wind Impact Assessment Protocol and Performance Standards in Appendix 1 of the Land Use By-law; - h) the external design of the building shall provide visual architectural interest; - the size and visual impact of utility features such as garage doors, service entries, and storage areas shall be minimized, and other features such as mechanical equipment or similar shall be concealed; - j) adequate supply of vehicular parking and bicycle parking shall be provided; - k) accessible and usable on-site amenity space shall be provided of a size and type adequate for the occupants of the development; - 1) the development shall include a landscaping plan; - m) suitable on-site solid waste facilities shall be provided and internalized within the building; - n) the sewer and water servicing capacity for the development shall be deemed adequate; and - o) that incentive or bonus zoning is provided in accordance with Part XII of the Land Use By-law.